flaneurette/Emergency-USB-Kit/Extra/USBCheck/README.md

 # USB Detect

+The quickest way to determine your chip and NAND type, is searching online for your product's code datasheet i.e. search online for: "HS82304 datasheet" and read it to see if they mention NAND type.

+If your stick can store more than 32GB, chances are it's TLC/QLC by default, especially if it was cheap.
+Everything above 32GB is really expensive for SLC and MLC.

+# Otherwise

-Profiles your USB sticks to detect vendor, chip version.
+The attached scripts profiles your USB sticks to detect vendor, chip version.

 Note: USB devices might be cached, might not always work if you run these scripts.